EMCI Wireless Blog

 One final note on budgeting:

 What is your hospital doing to modernize its safety and security toolkit?
-Share your thoughts in the section for comments below.

 And if you’d like to learn how wireless communication improves physical security for hospitals, download our eBook, “Creating Safe and Secure Hospital Environments: How Wireless Communication Improves Physical Security for Hospitals (For Hospital Facilities and Security Professionals).”